– properties and uses

 - It does not require the importation of

-expensive crude oil, a non–renewable resource.
+expensive crude oil, a non–renewable resource and since based on an

 - It is also possible to make a range of